collegerecipes/collegerecipes.github.io/_savory/beetroot.md

 * 1 purple beetroot, sliced
 * 50g of goat's cheese log, sliced
 * 1/2 of a fresh baguette
-* oil (can be flavoured: I recommend yuzu, but truffle oil is good too"
+* oil (can be flavoured: I recommend yuzu, but truffle oil is good too)
 * Balsamic glaze or balsamic cream (can be flavoured)
 * Salt (I use truffle salt for this one)
 * Ground black pepper